scionproto/scion/README.md

 Necessary steps in order to run SCION:

+1. Make sure that you are using a clean and recently updated **Ubuntu 16.04**.

 1. Make sure that you have a
    [Go workspace](https://golang.org/doc/code.html#GOPATH) setup, and that `~/.local/bin`, and `$GOPATH/bin` can be found in your `$PATH` variable.
 For example: